-- 1. Notice of the institution's investigation and adjudication process and a hyperlink to a copy of the process. - 2.
-Notice of the allegations potentially constituting sexual harassment, and sufficient details known at the time the Notice is issued, such as the identities of the parties involved in the incident, if known, including the complainant; the conduct allegedly constituting sexual harassment; and the date and location of the alleged incident, if known. - 3.
-A statement that the Respondent is presumed not responsible for the alleged conduct and that a determination regarding responsibility is made at the conclusion of the investigation and adjudication process. - 4.
-A statement that the parties may have an advisor of their choice, who may be, but is not required to be, an attorney. - 5.
-A statement that before the conclusion of the investigation, the parties may inspect and review evidence obtained as part of the investigation that is directly related to the allegations raised in the formal complaint, including the evidence upon which the College does not intend to rely in reaching a determination regarding responsibility, and evidence that both tends to prove or disprove the allegations, whether obtained from a party or other source. - 6.
-A statement that the Student Handbook prohibits knowingly making false statements or knowingly submitting false information during a College authorized investigation.
+- i.
+Notice of the College's investigation and adjudication process and a hyperlink to a copy of this policy; - ii.
+Notice of the allegations potentially constituting sexual harassment and sufficient details known at the time the notice is issued, such as the identities of the parties involved in the incident, if known, including the Complainant; the conduct allegedly constituting sexual harassment; and the date and location of the alleged incident, if known; - iii.
+A statement that the Respondent is presumed not responsible for the alleged conduct and that a determination regarding responsibility is made at the conclusion of the investigation and adjudication process; - iv.
+The name(s) of the investigator(s), including how to challenge participation by the investigator(s) on the basis of a conflict of interest or bias;

+- v.
+Information about the parties' participation options in the process; - vi.
+The prohibition against retaliation; - vii.
+A list of available Supportive Measures; - viii.
+A statement that the parties may have an adviser of their choice, who may be, but is not required to be, an attorney; - ix.
+The importance of preserving any potentially relevant evidence in any format; - x.
+A statement that before the conclusion of the investigation, the parties may inspect and review evidence obtained as part of the investigation that is directly related to the allegations raised in the formal complaint, including the evidence upon which the College does not intend to rely in reaching a determination regarding responsibility, and evidence that both tends to prove or disprove the allegations, whether obtained from a party or other source; and - xi.
+A statement that the College prohibits knowingly making false statements or knowingly submitting false information during a College-authorized investigation.